pg-aws/cybercon2023-devsecops-workshop/README.md

 ![image](https://user-images.githubusercontent.com/126644393/225572566-b338c2a0-d877-4e50-9b45-f104a3228c74.png)
 5. Fill in Author name and Email address, then click "Commit changes"
 6. This will create a "__init__.py" file under a "custom-policies" directory.
 Next, let's follow the same steps to create the custom policy under the same directory.
-7. Select 'Add file' then "Create file",
+7. Navigate to the "custm-policies" folder you just created
-8. Copy the content from the **AppSyncProtectedByWAF.yaml** file and paste into the file editor
+8. Upload **AppSyncProtectedByWAF.yaml** file
-9. Enter "**custom-policies/AppSyncProtectedByWAF.yaml**" as the File name, fill in Author name and Email address, then click "Commit changes"
-10. Go to CodePipeline following [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/iac-devsecops-pipeline/view?region=ap-southeast-2)
-11. From the left panel, expand the "Build" section, click "Build Projects", then select the "checkov-project" from the main screen
+9. From the left panel, expand the "Build" section, click "Build Projects", then select the "checkov-project" from the main screen
-12. From the top right of the Build Project screen, click on the "Edit" dropdown then "Buildspec"
+10. From the top right of the Build Project screen, click on the "Edit" dropdown then "Buildspec"
 ![image](https://user-images.githubusercontent.com/126644393/225575452-8964be7d-9cfc-4749-a0ee-37f345b8c3ae.png)
-13. Replace Line 11 with:
+11. Replace Line 11 with:
 ```- checkov -d . --external-checks-dir=custom-policies```
 ![image](https://user-images.githubusercontent.com/126644393/225576359-ff0f00ab-b7b7-4490-beb5-a10c389a6fa0.png)
-14. Click "Update buildspec"
+12. Click "Update buildspec"
-15. We are now ready to scan CloudFormation scripts with the new custom policy!
+13. We are now ready to scan CloudFormation scripts with the new custom policy!

 ### Scan vulnerable AppSync template
 1. Navigate to your CodeCommit Repository in AWS console